In this article, you will learn the difference between soundstage and imaging so you can upgrade your music or gaming experience.

 - The distance between the speakers

-- The distance to the listener and surrounding walls
+- The distance between the listener and the surrounding walls

 All this boils down to determining the best speaker placement in a room to get a good soundstage for optimal listening.

 Also, it’s important to note that passive speakers (ones that come with separate amplification) offer a better soundstage than active speakers, which don’t require extra amplification to work.

 What is Soundstage in Headphones?

 Unlike speaker systems that you can move around to improve the soundstage, headphones come with an already-defined soundstage.
 The quality of the soundstage depends on the type of headphones you have.

 There are two types of headphones.
 Open-back and closed-back designs.
 Open-back headphones offer a better soundstage as the open design allows soundwaves to travel more efficiently around your ears.

 In contrast, headphones with a closed-back design only keep the music contained so there’s limited space for sound waves to travel.

 What is Imaging in Audio?